The Ultimate Breakdown to Bodywork for Babies: Benefits, Techniques, and Tips

 Reflexology

 This modality uses pressure to specific points on the feet, ears, and hands using thumb, finger, and hand massage techniques.
 This technique is also used without the use of oil or lotion.
-In a systematic which included a total of 277 infants and children, the effects of reflexology on child health included reducing pain level, regulating heart rate, increasing oxygen saturation, relieving infantile colic symptoms, and neonatal abstinence symptoms.
+In a systematic study that included 277 infants and children, the effects of reflexology on child health included reducing pain level, regulating heart rate, increasing oxygen saturation, relieving infantile colic symptoms, and neonatal abstinence symptoms.

 Massage